goreleaser/goreleaser/www/docs/cmd/goreleaser_announce.md

 available to the announce command as well.

-On the other hand, the GoReleaser configuration file will not be parsed again, which means you might need to specify the dist folder path if it is different than the default.
+On the other hand, the GoReleaser configuration file will not be parsed again, which means you might need to specify the dist directory path if it is different than the default.

 !!! success "GoReleaser Pro"